 Drive with a calm demeanor being careful to leave extra time to get where you are going.
 Driving aggressively or speeding during bad weather could be a fatal mistake.

 If You Hydroplane, Don't Overreact

 Hydroplaning is a scary scenario while driving in the rain.
 Hydroplaning is when the front wheels of the car no longer have contact with the road.
 This means you have no way to steer the car.
 If you start hydroplaning, don't panic.
 Don't brake, or accelerate quickly.
-Make small adjustments only.
-For a more detailed tutorial, watch the link above.
+Make small adjustments only until you can regain control over the vehicle.